 1. Save up three months of outgoings and pay off expensive debt

 Before you start investing, make sure you’ve paid off expensive debt and have three months of outgoings saved up in case of an emergency.
-This means that when you start investing, this money is ring fenced for your future so you can avoid dipping into it when you unexpectedly need money.
-The more money you keep invested over the long-term, the more you can benefit from compound interest.
+This means that when you start investing, this money is ring-fenced for your future, so you can avoid dipping into it when you unexpectedly need cash.
+In addition, the more money you keep invested over the long term, the more you can benefit from compound interest.

 2. Long time horizon

 Perhaps the worst kept secret in personal finance, but the sooner you start saving and investing for your future, the better.
-A long-term time horizon allows you to take on more risk with your money, which increases your scope for higher returns, and allows you to ride out short-term fluctuations in the value of your investments.
-This can make a real impact over the long-run and could make all the difference to your pension income.
+A long-term time horizon allows you to take on more risk with your money, which increases your scope for higher returns and enables you to ride out short-term fluctuations in the value of your investments.
+This can make a real impact over the long run and could make all the difference to your pension income.